Unlearning Comparator: A Visual Analytics System for Comparative Evaluation of Machine Unlearning Methods: The Unlearning Comparator System

 As an example, \figref{attack}B shows a scenario on CIFAR-10 where ``airplane'' is the forget class.
 The retrained model exhibits a diverse range of entropy values for those samples.
 By contrast, Model~A often produces higher entropy for the forget class, making the two distributions more easily distinguishable.
 Meanwhile, Model~B appears broadly similar to the retrained model yet features a cluster of low-entropy outliers.
 By adjusting the threshold, users can isolate these outliers in the grid, apply filters, and inspect them individually.
 In \figref{attack}D, for instance, Model~B assigns strong confidence to ``automobile,'' whereas the retrained model spreads its confidence among multiple classes.
 Under most thresholds, this distinct difference makes the sample easily singled out, indicating a higher privacy risk.

-\subsection{\rev{Implementation Details}}
+\subsection{Implementation Details}

-\rev{Our implementation consists of a React.js\footnote{\url{https://react.dev}} frontend that provides visualizations powered by D3.js\footnote{\url{https://d3js.org}} and follows the Shadcn/UI\footnote{\url{https://ui.shadcn.com}} design system, and a FastAPI\footnote{\url{https://fastapi.tiangolo.com}} backend that manages model evaluation, unlearning operations, and data handling.
+Our implementation consists of a React.js frontend that provides visualizations powered by D3.js and follows the Shadcn/UI design system, and a FastAPI backend that manages model evaluation, unlearning operations, and data handling.
 The system provides pre-computed results for system-provided models stored as JSON files, with their checkpoints automatically downloaded from Hugging Face repositories\footnote{\url{https://huggingface.co/jaeunglee/resnet18-cifar10-unlearning}, \url{https://huggingface.co/Yurim0507/resnet18-fashionmnist-unlearning}, \url{https://huggingface.co/Yurim0507/vit-base-16-cifar10-unlearning}} upon backend initialization.
-When users configure unlearning parameters and initiate execution through the UI, the frontend sends API calls to trigger real-time unlearning on the backend.
-Upon completion, the backend saves both model checkpoints and metrics for visualization as JSON files.
+When users configure unlearning parameters and initiate execution through the UI, the frontend sends API calls to trigger real-time unlearning on the backend. \rev{On a single NVIDIA A6000 GPU, unlearning typically takes from several seconds to about 5 minutes depending on the method and architecture.
+The subsequent evaluation pipeline (e.g., CKA computation, dimensionality reduction) requires approximately 30 seconds.} Upon completion, the backend saves both model checkpoints and metrics for visualization as JSON files.
 The JSON is then transmitted to the frontend for rendering.
 Additionally, users can add custom MU methods by implementing Python hooks with minimal boilerplate code; once registered, these methods appear in the UI alongside existing MU methods.
-The source code is publicly available at \url{https://github.com/gnueaj/Machine-Unlearning-Comparator}.}
+The source code is publicly available at \url{https://github.com/gnueaj/Machine-Unlearning-Comparator}.